 The ciliopathies are multisystem disorders involving all major organs including kidney, brain, eye, airways and limbs, thus emphasizing the important roles that the cilium has in the function of most tissues.
-Mutations in > 150 genes have been identified as the molecular cause for human ciliopathies, however, the majority of ciliopathy patients remain genetically unexplained.
+Mutations in > 150 genes have been identified as the molecular cause for human ciliopathies, however, the majority of ciliopathy patients still remain genetically unexplained.

-Prof. C.V.
-Esguerra (NCMM, UiO): in vivo work.
+In vivo experiments: Prof. C.V.
+Esguerra (NCMM, UiO)

 In vitro experiments: Prof. C.A.M.
 Progida (IBV, UiO) and Dr. S. Patzke (OUS, Radiumhospitalet)

 In vivo experiments and patient cohorts: Prof. N. Katsanis and Prof. E.E.
 Davis (Advanced Center for Translational and Genetic Medicine, Children’s Hospital of Chicago, USA), Prof. C. Bergmann (University of Freiburg, Germany), Prof. B. Isidor and Prof. S. Küry (Centre Hospitalier Universitaire de Nantes, France), Prof. V. Belengeanu (Victor Babes University of Medicine and Pharmacy of Timisoara, Romania)

 - Sumathipala and Strømme et al. (2020).
 BMC Medical Genetics.
 21:96.
 Doi: 10.1186/s12881-020-01024-y